zackbradys/rancher-effortless/README.md

 ## RKE2 Configuration

 In order to configure and install Rancher RKE2, you need to have Control/Server nodes and Worker/Agent nodes.
 We will start by setting up the Control/Server node and then setting up the Worker/Agent nodes.
-There are many ways to accomplish this and this guide is meant for an effortless and simple installation, please review the [rke2 docs](https://docs.rke2.io) for more information.
+There are many ways to accomplish this and this guide is meant for an effortless and minimal installation, please review the [rke2 docs](https://docs.rke2.io) for more information.

 ### RKE2 Control Node